Tuesday, January 22, 2008

 See what I mean?
 How did they even know I had a lady friend?

 “I hear your lady friend is a real hot ticket, Arnold,” said Mr. DeVore.

-Already we’re on a first-name basis, and I’d never done more than say hello to these people.
+Already we were on a first-name basis, and I’d never done more than say hello to these people.

 “Jewish girl, isn’t she, Arnold?” said Mrs. DeVore.

-“She is a member of the Israelite tribe,” I said, and I have no idea why I said that, but it, or the way I said it, somehow seemed to take them aback and they smiled and went back to their magazines, she a Holiday, he a New Yorker.
+“She is a member of the Israelite tribe,” I said, and I have no idea why I said that, but it, or the way I said it, somehow seemed to take them aback and they smiled and went back to their magazines, she a Ladies’ Home Journal, he a Saturday Evening Post.